LIPS-scheme/lips/REFERENCE.md

 ```
 (make-promise fn)

-Function create promise from a function.
+Function that creates a promise from a function.
 ```

 ## make-rectangular
 ```
 (make-rectangular im re)

-Create complex number from imaginary and real part.
+Creates a complex number from imaginary and real part (a+bi form).
 ```

 ## make-s16vector
 ```
 (make-s16vector k fill)

-Allocate new signed 16-bit integer vector of length k, with optional initial values.
+Allocate new signed 16-bit integer vector (C short) of length k, with optional initial values.
 ```

 ## make-s32vector
 ```
 (make-s32vector k fill)

-Allocate new signed 32-bit integer vector of length k, with optional initial values.
+Allocate new signed 32-bit integer vector (C unsigned int) of length k, with optional initial values.
 ```

 ## make-s8vector
 ```
 (make-s8vector k fill)

-Allocate new signed 8-bit integer vector of length k, with optional initial values.
+Allocate new signed 8-bit integer vector (C signed char) of length k, with optional initial values.
 ```

 ## make-string
 ```
 (make-string k [char])

-Function return new string with k elements, if char is provied
+Returns new string with k elements.
+If char is provided
 it's filled with that character.
 ```